With the help of the Auto Trendline indicator for MT4, you can implement whichever trendline trading strategy fits your style.

 The first trendline trading strategy that you can implement is the breakout strategy.

-Breakouts can provide some of the most explosive moves in forex.
+Breakouts can provide some of the most explosive moves in Forex.
 By using this breakout trendline strategy, you’re putting yourself in a position to profit from them when they occur.

 For best results, only look to buy while the market is in a higher time frame, bullish trend.
-Or only looking to sell, while the market is in a higher time frame bearish trend.
+Or only looking to sell, while the market is in a lower time frame bearish trend.

 In this example, we’re looking to buy.